nicross/syngen/README.md

 Use at your own risk.

 ## Overview
-**syngen** provides a light wrapper around the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for building synths and positioning them as props on a three-dimensional stage.
+**syngen** provides a light wrapper around the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for building synths and positioning them as props on a three-dimensional binaural soundstage.
 Its event loop fires each frame to update props and core systems.
 Additional utilities provide tools for engineering custom systems that hook into its API to deliver rich experiences.